 JCCA: What has work been like since COVID-19?

 My teams have been so helpful!
-JCCA has been doing everything possible to accommodate foster parents, preventive services, parents, and the children in care.
+JCCA has been doing everything possible to accommodate foster parents, prevention services, parents, and the children in care.

 They [JCCA staff] are doing an excellent job; it’s unbelievable.
 I’ve never seen an organization work that close.
 The team players work collectively.
 When somebody needs help, somebody will reach out and try to accommodate.